-Obama Outraged By Wiretap Claim, Trump Relationship Two More Strained Than Ever
+Obama Outraged By Trump Wiretap Claim, Two Relationship More Strained Than Ever

 Trump also recently hit Obama with a claim many are also refuting, where he charged the former president released “122 vicious prisoners from Guantanamo Bay” who has since returned to the battlefield to fight against American interest.

-A report from the National Director of Intelligence has since revealed 113 of the men in question were in fact released by President George W. Bush.
+A report from the National Director of Intelligence has since revealed 113 of the men in question were, in fact, released by President George W. Bush.

 The first six weeks of his administration have come to be a particularly rough time for Trump and his administration, who are now trying to ward off a growing scandal where several members of his campaign have been found to have met with Kremlin leaders during the height of his campaign.